shokru/rstats/README.md

 Courses
 ----

 We provide two formats for the sessions: simple Github markdown and html notebook.
-The latter have a better rendering **but take longer to load and sometimes cannot load**.
+The latter have a better rendering **but take longer to load and sometimes cannot load** (the files are too heavy).

 You can of course download the orignal html notebooks directly on your computer and open them in your browser (from the **pages** folder - just above).